pnettto/pnetto.com-v2/src/logs/2025-12/demo-garden.md

 Another feature I’m looking into is how to use git submodules for the services.
 I want to be able to deploy the services as standalone application some times, and it might be a good option to avoid the Demo Garden repo becoming bloated later.

 The code for the Demo Garden is available at [this repo](https://github.com/pnettto/demo-garden) if you want to take a look.
 Just know the code is unstable and changing, so it might cause some minor explosions in your terminal :)

-## The dashboard
-I have also whipped up a dashboard for the Demo Garden real quick (thanks Flash 3) and I think I might use it to standardize the way I’ll share the demos.
-Maybe every demo will have a page where the visitor can see a description of what has been done on a sidebar and a built-in demo on the side displaying the final result.
-Like [this example](https://demo-garden.pnetto.com/apps/code-executor.html).

 ## Wrapping up
 And with this I think I’m ready to slow down the pace of development of the platform itself and start adding actual projects to it.
 It’s an exciting prospect to have such a great way to display my learnings!